- Clinical science

 - Etiology: violent shaking of a child

-- From the outside, injuries are hardly evident or entirely absent
+- Injuries are hardly evident or entirely absent on physical exam.

 - Retinal hemorrhages